 Other investors include rock band Linkin Park, GM, and Jaguar Land Rover’s InMotion.

-Lyft IPO papers were filed in late February 2019, aiming to start trading on Nasdaq by late February.
+Lyft IPO papers were filed in late February 2019, aiming to start trading on Nasdaq by late March.
 Reports indicate that Lyft plans to raise up to $100 million.
-Reports indicate Lyft expects a valuation of $20-25 billion.
+Reports indicated that Lyft expected a valuation of $20-25 billion.

-Investors and observers will be watching closely, with Uber, Airbnb, Slack, and Pinterest waiting in the wings.
+Investors and observers are watching closely to see what happens next, with Uber, Airbnb, and Slack waiting in the wings.
 How a heavy loss-making business operates in the scrutiny of public trading will be interesting to see (the company’s loss making was stated as a risk factor in the Lyft IPO filing).

 As well as the year-to-year losses, Lyft also has $3 billion worth of state and federal ‘net operating loss carryforwards’, which allow them to deduct losses from future earnings.